XavierAD1w/data-analytics-portfolio/README.md

 ---

-## Strategic Results and Visualization
+## 📊Strategic Results and Visualization

 ### A. Total Votes Cast per LGA
 The following visualization highlights the distribution of valid votes across the state, identifying the high-volume voting centers versus rural clusters.